-Maya is a sophomore at La Salle.
-She is on the JV soccer and tennis teams.
-Outside of school, she loves listening to music, hanging out with friends and...
+Maya is a senior at La Salle.
+She is on the varsity tennis team.
+Outside of school, she loves listening to music, hanging out with friends and family,...

 New Affinity Groups Emerge at La Salle: Black Student Union, Unidos en Poder, and Asian/Pacific Islander Club